adkinsrs/Ergatis-Docker/README.md

 ## Starting a Docker container using Docker Compose
 These will use the LGTSeek pipeline as an example.

-To run a docker container:
+To run a docker container (from ./Ergatis-Docker):
 ```
 cd ./lgtseek
 docker-compose up -d